-- on-going teacher assessments, based on questioning in class, observations and pupil outcomes (which includes their work in books), supported by moderation in school, across Sphere Federation and externally with other schools and with the local authority - at the end of each topic, pupils complete online assessments which provide us with information about impact and this informs next steps - pupils' acquisition of vocabulary and knowledge through book scrutinies, learning conversations and learning walks
+- on-going teacher assessments, based on questioning in class, observations and pupil outcomes (which includes their work in books), supported by moderation in school, across Sphere Federation and externally with other schools and with the local authority - at the end of each topic, pupils complete online assessments which provide us with information about impact which in turn informs next steps - pupils' acquisition of vocabulary and knowledge through book scrutinies, learning conversations and learning walks

-In foundation subjects, teachers do similar: they continually assess children's learning which informs their subsequent teaching.
-At the end of a topic, teachers will make a summative assessment, indicating if children are 'currently working below', 'working towards', at 'expected' or at 'greater depth' in a subject.
+At the end of a topic, teachers make a summative assessment, indicating if children are 'currently working below', 'working towards', at 'expected' or at 'greater depth' in a subject.
 These are then reviewed and finalised at the end of the school year for all foundation subjects.